 What is a lentil?

 Lentils are small round legumes that are high in protein and fiber and low in fat.
 A legume is any plant that bears its fruit inside a pod.
 Sometimes, lentils are referred to as pulses.
 Pulses include beans, lentils, peas, etc.

 What type of lentils to use in the Stew?

 With the addition of all the ingredients and cooked for 15 minutes.
 Do not use the quick release function as the lentils continue to cook for an additional few minutes while on natural release.
 Natural release took place around 15-20 minutes later.

-Do you know what this gave us?
+o you know what this gave us?
 30 minutes of time to get things done, time to exercise, get caught up with work e-mails, finalize that power point presentation, fold the laundry, walk the dog or help your kids with their homework.
 Adding 30 minutes to your day may not seem like much but for a working parent, this time is worth its weight in gold!

 You sure can.
 Just substitute the chicken broth with a vegetable broth and exchange the ham with mushrooms.
 Also skip the ham broth optional addition.